rexrainbow/phaser3-rex-notes/docs/docs/containerlite.md

 Control the position and angle of children game objects.

-A lite container game object inspired from [Ziao/phaser3-interim-containers](https://github.com/Ziao/phaser3-interim-containers).
+It is inspired from [Ziao/phaser3-interim-containers](https://github.com/Ziao/phaser3-interim-containers).

 - Author: Rex
 - A kind of game object, installed by global plugin